 Trainer and trail guide Lou explains the basics of pony care and preparation.

-Three friends from Australia and the USA, now living in London, set out with their pack ponies for a full day of hiking in the Radnor hills of mid-Wales.
+Three friends from Australia and the USA set out with their pack ponies for an all day hike in the Radnor hills of mid-Wales.

 The ponies were tied to trees while we sat down to enjoy our picnics with a 360-degree view of the surrounding mountains.